railsuser2014/openobject-doc-book-en/source/book/4/4_11_HR/4_11_HR_timesheet.rst

 This module supplies a new screen enabling you to manage timesheets by period.
 Timesheet entries are made by employees each day.
 At the end of the week, employees validate their week's sheet and it's then passed to the services manager, who must approve his team's entries.
 Periods are defined in the company forms, and you can set them to run monthly or weekly.

-To enter timesheet data each employee uses the menu  *Human Resources > Timesheets > My Timesheets > My Current Timesheet* .
+To enter timesheet data each employee uses the menu :menuselection:`Human Resources --> Timesheets --> My Timesheets --> My Current Timesheet`.

 .. figure::  images/service_timesheet_sheet_form.png
    :align: center